Choosing collision shapes

 Precise versus imprecise

-While most collision-shape subtypes are precise, 5 of them are not.
-For 4 of them, margin simply expands their effective shapes:
+While most collision-shape subtypes are precise, 7 of them are not.
+For 6 of them, margin uniformly expands their effective shapes:

-Here are illustrations of 4 otherwise identical simplex shapes with different margins:
+To illustrate this, here are 4 otherwise identical simplex shapes with different margins:

 margin1